Home Rule City

 History and Culture

-- Tongass and Cape Fox Tlingits used Ketchikan Creek as a fish camp, which they called "kitschk-hin," meaning creek of "the thundering wings of an eagle."
+- Tongass and Cape Fox Tlingit tribes used Ketchikan Creek as a seasonal fish camp, which they called Kichxan, referring to the story of an eagle with outstretched wings at the mouth of the Creek.
 The abundant fish and timber resources attracted non-Natives to Ketchikan.
 In 1885, Mike Martin bought 160 acres from Chief Kyan, which later became the township.
 The first cannery opened in 1886 near the mouth of Ketchikan Creek and four more were built by 1912.
 The Ketchikan Post Office was established in 1892, and the city was incorporated in 1900.
 By this time, nearby gold and copper discoveries had briefly brought activity to Ketchikan as a mining supply center.
 During 1936, seven canneries were in operation, producing 1.5 million cases of salmon.
-The need for lumber for new construction and packing boxes spawned the Ketchikan Spruce Mills in 1903, which operated for over 70 years.
+This booming fishing industry played a significant part in Ketchikan's history and economic development throughout the years.
+The need for lumber for new construction and salmon packing boxes spawned the Ketchikan Spruce Mills in 1903, which operated for over 70 years.
 Spruce was in high demand during World War II, and Ketchikan became a supply center for area logging.
 A $55 million pulp mill was constructed at Ward Cove near Ketchikan in 1954.
-Its operation fueled the growth of the community.
+Its operation fueled the continued growth of the community.
 The mill's 50-year contract with the U.S. Forest service for timber was canceled, and the pulp mill closed in March 1997.
+Since then, the tourism industry in Ketchikan has become one of the town?s largest sources of revenue, with nearly one million cruise ship visitors per year.
+Large cruise passenger vessels began to visit Ketchikan regularly in the 1960s, and the supporting industry has grown steadily since then.

 - Federally Recognized Tribe